Bernardo O'Higgins National Park: Glaciers

 The park includes a great part of the Southern Patagonian Ice Field.
 One of its main attractions is the Glacier Pío XI, from which enormous ice blocks periodically spall.
 The Pío XI glacier is the largest glacier in the southern hemisphere outside of Antarctica, covering an area of 1265 sqkm, and has advanced over the past 50 years by more than 10 km; one of its tongues measures approximately 6 km.
 The ice face of the glacier is approximately 75 m in height (about 30 floors of a conventional building) and the falling ice generates waves exceeding 10 m in height; significant enough to rock larger vessels.
 Other outlet glaciers are Chico, O'Higgins, Jorge Montt, Bernardo, Témpano, Occidental, Greve, Penguin and Amalia.

+Internal natural sites

+On February 27, 2014, Chile's National Forestry Corporation created the Chaltén Mountain Range Natural Site by Resolution No. 74, which covers the Chilean side of Mount Fitz Roy and the surrounding mountain range.
+The same decree also created the Pío XI Glacier Natural Site.

 Biology

 The area of the park corresponds to the Magellanic subpolar forests ecoregion.

 The forests are made up of several trees species, including Nothofagus betuloides, Nothofagus pumilio, Nothofagus antarctica and Drimys winteri.

 The park is one of the last refuges for the Chilean huemul.
 In this also can be found species such as Andean condor, marine otter and cormorant.